Morax997/mern-client/README.md

+# You can find the back-end of this project here: [https://github.com/Morax997/mern-example](https://github.com/Morax997/mern-example)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.